Pueblo of Isleta

 Pueblo of Isleta (Shiewhibak [ʃiexʷibʔàg], Dîiw'a'ane [tîːwˀa̤ʔane]; Naatoohó [nɑ̀ːtxòːxó]) is an unincorporated community and Tanoan pueblo in Bernalillo County, New Mexico, United States, originally established in the c.
 14th century.
 The Southern Tiwa name of the pueblo is Shiewhibak (Shee-eh-whíb-bak) meaning "a knife laid on the ground to play whib", a traditional footrace.
 Its people are a federally recognized tribe.

 Pueblo of Isleta is located in the Middle Rio Grande Valley, 13 mi south of Albuquerque.
 It is adjacent to and east of the main section of Laguna Pueblo.
-The pueblo was built on a knife-shaped reef of lava running across an ancient Rio Grande channel.
+The pueblo was built on a knife-shaped lava flow running across an ancient Rio Grande channel.
 The Isleta Pueblo Historic District is listed on the National Register of Historic Places.

 On January 15, 2016, the tribe's officials and federal government representatives held a ceremony to mark the government's taking into federal trust some 90,151 acres of land (140 square miles) which the Pueblo had then purchased.
 It enlarged their communal territory by 50%.
 The tribe had worked for more than 20 years to acquire this land, once part of their ancestral homeland.
 It was the largest acquisition of this kind handled under the Barack Obama administration.